 Utility Electricity Rate.
 Because you can supply yourself with your own electricity, you’ll rely less on the grid, and this will reflect on the reduction of your monthly bills.The more expensive electricity in your area is, the more valuable will alternative sources of energy be such as… solar, of course.

 Ownership.
-It is very important to note that the PV panels only add value if you own them.
+It is very important to note that the solar PV panels only increase value to your property if you own them.
 If they are leased, it only means that the next owners will continue the payment.

 Choosing renewable energy used to be more about being socially and morally conscientious as threats of climate change beset the planet.
 However, as sources of fossil fuels wane and traditional means of generating electricity become costlier, turning to green energy has also become economical and practical.